poohcom1/GodotInterfaceExport/README.md

 |  - No wrappers |  - Requires tool <br> - Requires `WireComponent()` generated method to get node from paths <br> - Requires partial methods | Source-generated properties reset on build for some reason (see https://github.com/poohcom1/GodotInterfaceExport/issues/1) |

 ### 2. Node Container
 Use a generic node to trick Godot into accepting any Node.
+Interfaces can be enforced with a plugin like in solution 1.
 This hasn't worked so far due to the casting issue.

 ```cs
 // GenericNode